broomburgo/Narratore/Docs/DEFINING_A_GAME_SETTING.md

 The `World` type should represent the state of the game world.
 A game in `Narratore` must be started with an initial value for `World`, and it can be easily changed and manipulated during the course of the story, or even by the game engine itself, in case we need to make changes when running a game: for example, if a game has an inventory, and the player can interact with it outside of the story, we can reflect this change to the game world in the `Handler` (see [Running the game](RUNNING_THE_GAME.md)).

-The only requirement for `World` is to be `Codable`, because `Narratore` expects the full state of the game (including `World`) to be serialized when running the game, so that after exiting and entering it again, such state can be restored.
+The only requirements for `World` are to be `Sendable` and `Codable`, because `Narratore` expects the full state of the game (including `World`) to be serialized when running the game, so that after exiting and entering it again, such state can be restored.

 `World` is an important part of `Narratore`, but there's no need to record everything in it: in fact, `Narratore` already records many aspects of the story, for example the messages a player has read, or the observed tags: in order to see how to keep track of the game state outside of `World`, please check [Writing a story](WRITING_A_STORY.md).